Teleporting Quantum States using Majorana Fermions

-NYU Shanghai researchers have discovered a new method of teleporting quantum states constructed by Majorana fermions, an advance that could lead to the development of large-scale reliable quantum computing and quantum memory devices.
-Assistant Professor of Physics Tim Byrnes and his PhD student Marek Narożniak, along with colleagues from China and the United States, will describe their findings in a paper entitled “Emulating Quantum Teleportation of a Majorana Zero Mode Qubit” to be published in Physical Review Letters.
+Researchers have discovered a new method of teleporting quantum states constructed by Majorana fermions, an advance that could lead to the development of large-scale reliable quantum computing and quantum memory devices.
+NYU Shanghai’s Assistant Professor of Physics Tim Byrnes and his PhD student Marek Narożniak, in collaboration with Professor Pan Jianwei and Professor Zhu Xiaobo’s team at the University of Science and Technology of China and researchers from other institutes, describe their findings in a paper entitled “Emulating Quantum Teleportation of a Majorana Zero Mode Qubit” published on March 3 in Physical Review Letters.

 Teleportation is a method of sending the quantum state of an object from one location to another instantaneously no matter where the two locations are and what barriers are in between.
 Teleportation is necessary for sending a quantum state representing something in one quantum computer to another.

 In their research, Byrnes and Narożniak constructed topological quantum states from Majorana fermions, particles which are an attractive candidate for constructing topological quantum computers.
 Such topological quantum states are more immune to errors.

 To enable the states to be teleported, the researchers manipulated the states by braiding them into different quantum states.
 “You can imagine this process like braiding hair.
 Different braids are different operations you apply to the quantum states.
 The information included in the states really depends on how the hair is braided at the moment,” said Narożniak, a co-first author of the paper.
 “The braids we made turned out to be sufficient for teleportation, so we developed a teleportation algorithm based on them.”